 Sellers post their own product images.
 Write their own sales copy.
 There’s little quality control.
 The site only intervenes if sellers break the rules.

-It feels like a crowded place for online shoppers.
-The structure of the site often feels random.
+It feels like a crowded shopping place.
+The site structure can feel random.
 As if you’re visiting an online car boot sale.
-That might be fine for selling a one-off item.
-But it’s not what you want for regular online selling.
+Maybe fine for selling a one-off item.
+But not what you want for regular online selling.

 Gumtree’s owner, ebay has more quality control over what’s sold, and how it’s sold.
 There’s more structure in the selling process.